akashrajum7/Github-React-Fork-List/README.md

 # Github-React-Fork-List

+⚠️ **DO NOT DEPLOY THIS APP TO A PUBLIC URL** ⚠️

+`Since this is a frontend application, all the API key's are exposed to anyone visiting the website, so please avoid making this app publicly available`

 Application developed as part of a requirement for Interview for the position of a Full Stack developer at The Live Green Co.

 ## To-Do's